reffren/Substation_Checker/README.md

 # Substation_Checker
-sending SMS in case of equipment failure at the substation via c# and arduino
+Substation_Checker is WPF c# application wich get data from arduino and in case of equipment failure at the substation it sends sms message to staff.